 • In a 12-inch cast iron skillet over medium heat, add olive oil and butter, mushrooms, garlic and salt.
 Cook for about 3 minutes or until tender.
 Set aside on a plate.

 • Increase the heat to high and let it heat up for about 3 minutes.
 When the pan smokes just a bit, it’s a sign that it’s properly heated.
-Place the steaks in the hot skillet and cook for about 2 minutes each side or until the steaks get a nice crust.
+Place the steaks in the hot skillet and cook for about 2 minutes each side or until the steaks get a nice brown crust.

 • Now add butter, garlic and thyme to the skillet.
 Flip the steaks again and tilt the pan to help the butter spread on the skillet.
-Using a spoon, pour butter over the steaks.
-Flip again the steaks and check the internal temperature of the steaks.

 Notes

-• To store: Store leftover steak in the fridge for up to 4 days.
+To store: Store leftover steak in the fridge for up to 4 days.

-• To reheat: Reheat the steak by adding it back to a hot pan.
+To reheat: Reheat the steak by adding it back to a hot pan.

-• To freeze: Once cooled, transfer the cooked steak to a freezer-safe bag or container to freeze for up to 3 months.
+To freeze: Once cooled, transfer the cooked steak to a freezer-safe bag or container to freeze for up to 3 months.

 Nutrition